reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/common-parameters.md

 # Or if you don't want any console output, just use redirection, but be sure to use raw!
 c8y alarms list -p 1 --raw > test.json

+# Save inventory items in individual files and use the managed object's type and name in the filename.
+c8y inventory list -p 2 | c8y inventory get --outputFileRaw "{type}__{name}.json"
 ```

 </CodeExample>